 There have been many proof points over the past five years that our approach at Minerva is not only attracting some of the world’s brightest young minds, but also is delivering superior outcomes when compared to the world’s most respected traditional universities.
 Today, I am pleased to share a significant proof point that further confirms that Minerva is delivering unparalleled student learning outcomes.

 This past year, Minerva administered the Collegiate Learning Assessment (CLA+), a standardized test that assesses critical thinking, problem solving and written expression, to assess what our students learned during a single academic year.
 In fall 2016, Minerva freshmen performed in the 95th percentile compared to freshmen at other schools — we are highly selective, and expected a result like this.
-That same group, when compared to college seniors, performed at the 78th percentile as incoming freshmen.
-Then, by spring 2017, just 8 months later, those same Minerva freshmen performed at the 99th percentile when compared to the seniors at all the other institutions.
+However, by spring 2017, just eight months later, those same Minerva freshmen performed at the 99th percentile when compared to the seniors at all the other institutions.
 But more than that: Minerva was ranked number 1 of all schools that administered the test.
 The average score of our students at the end of their freshman spring term was higher than the scores of senior graduating classes at every other university and college that administered the test.

 We have learned from the CLA+ team that Minerva’s performance is unique in CLA+ history.
 These results demonstrate that the learning-centric methodology we created delivers on its promise; we have dramatically improved the way students learn to think.
 To my knowledge, Minerva is the only institution to use the science of learning systematically in all aspects of the curriculum.